 Scientific Visitor Programme at the ESO Headquarters

-To support long term visits by first rate scientists of any nationality as a way to promote the scientific interaction of ESO with its community and with research institutions worldwide and to enhance ESO's role as an astronomical centre of excellence.
+To support long term visits by first rate scientists of any nationality as a way to promote the scientific interaction of ESO with its community and with research institutions worldwide and to enhance ESO's role as an astronomical centre of excellence.ce.

 How Scientific Visitors are Selected

-The visitors are requested to give either a seminar or an informal discussion near the beginning of their stay.
+All visitors are requested to give either a seminar or an informal discussion during their stay at ESO.
 Visitors for longer periods (>> 1 month) may be asked to give a series of lectures.
 Visitors are also requested to acknowledge support from the ESO Scientific Visitor Programme in any publication(s) resulting from the visit.